DataDog/kics/documentation/rules/terraform/aws/rds_using_default_port.md

 ### Description

  Databases provisioned using Amazon RDS should not be configured to use default ports—for example, MySQL/Aurora/MariaDB (3306), PostgreSQL (5432), Oracle (1521), or SQL Server (1433)—as these are well-known and commonly targeted by attackers during automated scans and brute-force attacks.
-By specifying the port attribute (e.g., `port = 3306`) in a Terraform configuration, the database remains easily discoverable by attackers who search for open default ports, increasing the risk of unauthorized access and exploitation.
-Altering the port to a non-standard value (e.g., `port = 3307`) reduces the likelihood of automated attacks by introducing a layer of obscurity, helping to protect the database from opportunistic threats.
+By specifying the port attribute in a Terraform configuration (for example, `port = 3306`), the database remains easily discoverable by attackers who search for open default ports, increasing the risk of unauthorized access and exploitation.
+Altering the port to a non-standard value (for example, `port = 3307`) reduces the likelihood of automated attacks by introducing a layer of obscurity, helping to protect the database from opportunistic threats.
 If left unaddressed, using the default port can lead to a higher exposure risk and potential data breaches, even if other security controls are in place.

 ## Compliant Code Examples